 Provide group supervision for BWC staff, that is reflective and reflexive thus encouraging learning and insight.

-To work in line with our Clinical Supervision policy.
+To work in line with the BWC Clinical Supervision policy.

 Clinical Responsibilities

 To uphold the highest possible standards of ethical practice with regards to supervision and to foster these high standards of practice in the overseeing of work by BWC staff, including an understanding of power dynamics, at the interpersonal, organisational and societal level.